coralogix/workshops/docs/otel/profiling/index.md

 We will reuse a zero-code instrumentaiton example from the `autoinjection` workshop.

 This application has a client and server in the deployment, and the server has random slowdowns to study with profiling.
-Consult the README `workshops/workshops/otel/autogenerators/java/microservices/README.md` for more details on the architecture and frameworks used.
+Consult the [README](https://github.com/coralogix/workshops/blob/master/workshops/otel/autogenerators/java/microservices/README.md) (also found here workshops/workshops/otel/autogenerators/java/microservices/README.md) for more details on the architecture and frameworks used.
 ```
 cd workshops/workshops/otel/autogenerators/java/microservices
 source deploy-java-autogen.sh